Linear algebra and group theory: 1a. Linear maps

 But with these conditions in hand, it is clear that we have $\varphi(\lambda)=\lambda$, first for all the inverses of integers, $\lambda=1/n$ with $n\in\mathbb N$, then for all rationals, $\lambda\in\mathbb Q$, and finally by continuity for all reals, $\lambda\in\mathbb R$.
 Thus, we have proved the following formula:

 But this finishes the proof of $(2)\implies(1)$, and we are done. \end{proof}

-All this is very nice, and there are some further things that can be said, but getting to business, Definition 1.7 is what we need.
-Indeed, we have the following powerful result, stating that the linear/affine maps $f:\mathbb R^2\to\mathbb R^2$ are fully described by $4/6$ parameters:
+All this is nice, and there are some further things that can be said, but getting to business, Definition 1.7 is what we need.
+Indeed, we have the following powerful result, showing that the linear/affine maps $f:\mathbb R^2\to\mathbb R^2$ are fully described by $4/6$ parameters:

 \begin{theorem} The linear maps $f:\mathbb R^2\to\mathbb R^2$ are precisely the maps of type

 and the affine maps $f:\mathbb R^2\to\mathbb R^2$ are precisely the maps of type

 with the conventions from Definition 1.7 for such maps. \end{theorem}